Singular Vectors of Sums of Rectangular Random Matrices and Optimal Estimators of High-Rank Signals: The Extensive Spike Model: A Motivation: Inadequacies of the Finite-Rank Spiked Matrix Model

-where each $U_a$ is an $N_a\times K$ matrix with orthonormal columns, and $s$ is the signal strength.
+where each $U_a$, for $a=1,2$, is an $N_a\times K$ matrix with orthonormal columns, $\bm{u}_{\bm{a}{k}}$ for $k=1...N_a$, and $s$ is the signal strength.
 This signal model can be thought of as a rank $K$ spike of strength $s$ in that its singular value spectrum has $K$ singular values all equal to $s$.

-In the finite-rank setting, where $K$ remains finite and $O(1)$ as $N_1,N_2 \rightarrow \infty$, there is a signal detectability phase transition \cite{Baik2005,Benaych-Georges2012} in the singular value structure of the data matrix $R$.
+In the finite-rank setting, where $K$ remains finite as $N_1,N_2 \rightarrow \infty$, there is a signal-detectability phase transition \cite{Baik2005,Benaych-Georges2012} in the singular value structure of the data matrix $R$.
 For $s<s_{crit}$, where $s_{crit}$ is a critical signal strength that depends on the singular value spectrum of the noise matrix $X$, the entire signal in $Y$ is swamped by the additive noise $X$ and cannot be seen in the data $R$.
-More precisely, the singular value spectrum of the data $R$ is {\it identical} to the singular value spectrum of the noise $X$.
-Furthermore, {\it no} left (right) singular vector of the data matrix $R$ has an $O(1)$ overlap with the $K$ dimensional signal subspace corresponding to the column space of $U_1$ ($U_2$).
+More precisely, in the large size limit, when $s<s_{crit}$ the singular value spectrum of the data $R$ is {\it identical} to the singular value spectrum of the noise $X$.
+Furthermore, {\it no} left (right) singular vector of the data matrix $R$ has an $O(1)$ overlap with the $K$-dimensional signal subspace corresponding to the column space of $U_1$ ($U_2$).
 However, for $s>s_{crit}$ the singular value spectrum of the data $R$ is now not only composed of a noise bulk, identical to the spectrum of $X$, as before, but also acquires $K$ outlier singular values all equal to $\hat s$.
 The location of the data spike at $\hat s$, occurs at a slightly larger value than the signal spike at $s$.
-This reflects singular value inflation in the data $R$ relative to the signal $Y$, due to the addition of noise $X$.
+This reflects singular-value inflation in the data $R$ relative to the signal $Y$, due to the addition of noise $X$.
 Furthermore, each singular vector of the data $R$ corresponding to an outlier singular value acquires a nontrivial $O(1)$ overlap with the $K$ dimensional signal subspace of $Y$ even in the asymptotic limit $N_1,N_2 \rightarrow \infty$.